 An Offer in Compromise is an option that you have with the IRS to settle your back income taxes.
 If you owe a substantial amount of money in federal taxes ($10,000 or more), you can submit an IRS settlement through the Offer in Compromise for less than your total outstanding balance and see if the IRS accepts it.
 Generally considered the “nuclear option” if you have a tax bill you doubt you’ll ever be able to pay off, filing an offer in compromise is a long and daunting process (an Offered settlement can take 12 months) with many confusing and seemingly contradictory requirements.
-Even though the Offer in Compromise program was simplified through the Fresh Start Initiative, gathering all the necessary paperwork for an offer in compromise is incredibly time consuming as is staying on top of communications from the IRS regarding your settlement offer.
+Even though the Offer in Compromise program was simplified through the Fresh Start Initiative, gathering all the necessary paperwork for an offer in compromise is incredibly time to consume as is staying on top of communications from the IRS regarding your settlement offer.
 However, if your income tax debt is significant and/or you are in poor shape financially, it may be worth it to take the time to submit an offer in compromise.

 Offer in Compromise Types

 First, you, the financially struggling taxpayer, need to know what type of offer in compromise you should file.
 There are two chief types of offers: doubt as to collectibility and doubt as to liability.
 Doubt of collectibility offers are made if it doesn’t look like the IRS will have any chance of collecting all or most of your outstanding balance right now or in the near future because your assets and income are outweighed by your outstanding balance.
 If you are filing a doubt as to liability offer in compromise, the premise for settling your back taxes is that there have been tax administration errors, and you don’t actually owe as much as the IRS says you do.
 Your liability isn’t supposed to exist under the current tax law, or ministerial errors were made.